Chalazion: All your questions answered!

 Mr Tariq Ayoub - 26 Jun 2022

-Chalazion are very common and can be prevented and treated with simple measures.
-We discuss all your chalazion questions and bust some myths about chalazion in this article.
+Chalazions are very common and can be prevented and treated with simple measures.
+We discuss all your questions and bust some myths in this article.

 What is a chalazion?

-A chalazion (also often called an eyelid cyst or a stye) forms due to blockage of one of the tiny oil glands in the eyelid.
-It usually appears as a painless, hard lump in the eyelid although sometimes it can be tender and painful.
+A chalazion (also often called an eyelid cyst or a stye) forms due to the blockage of one of the tiny oil glands in the eyelid.
+It usually appears as a painless, hard lump in the eyelid, although sometimes it can be tender and painful.

 How do you get rid of a chalazion?

-Regular warm compress of the eyelids can reduce the size of a chalazion.
-However, it can take several weeks to completely disappear.
-Definitive treatment of chalazions involves removal through a tiny cute inside the eyelid.
+A regular warm compress of the eyelids can reduce the size of a chalazion.
+However, it can take several weeks to disappear completely.
+Definitive treatment involves removal through a tiny cut inside the eyelid.
 This does not leave a scar on the skin.
-Rarely it may have to be removed through a tiny incision on the front of the eyelid which would be closed with dissolvable stitches.
+Rarely, we may need to remove it through a tiny incision on the front of the eyelid, which we would close with dissolvable stitches.

-Warm compress of the eyelids for 5-10 mins 3-4 times/day can reduce the size of a chalazion.
-The warm compress softens the hard oil blocking the ducts allowing them to drain and heal.
-However, it can from a few weeks to several months before it completely disappears.
+A warm compress on the eyelids for 5-10 mins 3-4 times/day can reduce the size of a chalazion.
+The warm compress softens the hard oil blocking the ducts, allowing them to drain and heal.
+However, it can be a few weeks to several months before it completely disappears.

 Usually, a chalazion will disappear as it heals by itself.
-However, this can take many months and could cause infections, discomfort and affect your appearance during this time.
+However, this can take many months and could lead to infections and discomfort and affect your appearance.

-There are several oil glands in the eyelids that secrete oils to moisten and protect your eyes.
-If these oils become thick and waxy, the glands can block and swell into a hard lump (chalazion).
-Sometimes the hard lump (chalazion) can flare-up and get infected causing pain and redness.
-You will need antibiotics to treat such a flare-up
+Several oil glands in the eyelids secrete oils to moisten and protect your eyes.
+The glands can block and swell into a hard lump (chalazion) if these oils become thick and waxy.
+Sometimes the hard lump can flare up and get infected, causing pain and redness.
+You will need antibiotics to treat such a flare-up.

 Blepharitis is a recurrent inflammation of the tiny gland in the eyelids.
 These inflamed glands can get blocked and cause multiple and recurrent chalazions.
-You must treat your blepharitis to prevent chalazion.
+Treat your blepharitis to prevent this.

 Can a chalazion be permanent?

-A chalazion can resolve with time or can be removed with surgery.
-As it is an eyelid cyst and not a tumour or a growth, it is not permanent.
+It can resolve with time or can be removed with surgery.
+It’s not permanent because it is an eyelid cyst, not a tumour or a growth.
 It does not affect your vision permanently.

 Do chalazion’s pop?

-A chalazion may go away without treatment over a period of several months.
-However, regular warm compresses and massaging of the cyst will encourage the chalazion to discharge naturally through the under surface of the eyelid sooner.
+They may go away without treatment over several months.
+However, regular warm compresses and massaging of the cyst will encourage it to discharge naturally, through the undersurface of the eyelid, sooner.

-You may need to use antibiotic ointment or eyedrops if the chalazion is inflamed.
-Very rarely you may have to take antibiotic tablets if the chalazion becomes infected.
-If the chalazion becomes very large then you may need surgery to remove it.
+You may need antibiotic ointment or eyedrops if the chalazion is inflamed.
+Very rarely, you may have to take antibiotic tablets if it becomes infected.
+If it becomes very large, you may need surgery to remove it.

-Chalazion surgery is usually performed under local anaesthetic as a day case procedure.
-As such you will be awake during the procedure.
-You can opt to have general anaesthesia if you prefer, however as chalazion surgery is not major surgery most people prefer local anaesthesia.
+We usually perform chalazion surgery under local anaesthetic as a day case procedure.
+As such, you will be awake during the procedure.
+You can opt to have general anaesthesia if you prefer.
+However, as it is not major surgery, most people prefer local anaesthesia.

 How much is the cost of chalazion surgery?

-The cost of chalazion surgery is dependent on the number of chalazions you have and the number of eyelids involved.
+The cost of the surgery depends on how many chalazions you have and the number of eyelids involved.
 Contact us to discuss this further.

 Do tea bags help Chalazions?

-The initial treatment for chalazion is heat.
-Warm tea bag, a hot flannel and warm eyebags can all be used as warm compresses.
-However, the tea itself does not usually have any impact on the chalazion.
+The initial treatment is heat.
+You can use a warm tea bag, a hot flannel, and warm eyebags as warm compresses.
+However, the tea itself does not usually impact the chalazion.

 Should you massage your chalazion?

-Yes, you should massage the chalazion but only after doing warm compress to liquify the hardened oils in the chalazion.
-Use your fingers to apply pressure to the cyst massaging upwards if it is on the lower lid and downwards if it’s on the upper lid.
-The aim of the massage is to encourage the cyst to discharge onto the surface of the eye so it can be wiped away.
-You should never squeeze the skin as the skin on the island is very thin and this can result in scarring if done repeatedly.
+The massage aims to encourage the cyst to discharge onto the eye’s surface so you can wipe it away.
+You should never squeeze the skin as the skin on the island is very thin.
+This can result in scarring if done repeatedly.